modelica/ModelicaSpecification/RationaleMCP/0031/differences.md

 ## Clock partitions

-The implicit clock partitioning carried out by tools for full Modelica is made explicit in Flat Modelica.
+The implicit clock partitioning carried out by tools for full Modelica is made explicit in Base Modelica.
 The equations solved in a clocked sub-partition are placed in a dedicated `subpartition` construct, and the variables being determined by the sub-partition can be determined by a simple inspection of the equations, as explained below.
 See _base-partition_ and related rules in the [grammar](grammar.md#clock-partitions) for details on the syntax.

 Note that the component declarations for variables solved in a sub-partition are not syntactically placed inside the `subpartition` construct because of the way that the sub-clocks and base-clocks cut across the instance hierarchy.

-In Flat Modelica, every clock is declared as a component with a name, at the top of some `partition`.
+In Base Modelica, every clock is declared as a component with a name, at the top of some `partition`.
 Sometimes, this name will correspond to the name of a clock in full Modelica, sometimes it will be an automatically generated name.
 Tools may find it useful to include the clock components in a simulation result, but doing so is not required and there is no standard for what to store.

-Instead of the binary clocked `sample` operator in full Modelica, Flat Modelica has an unary `sample(…)` operator.
+Instead of the binary clocked `sample` operator in full Modelica, Base Modelica has an unary `sample(…)` operator.
 It is only allowed inside the equations and algorithms of a `subpartition`, and the semantics is that the argument expression is sampled at the clock ticks of the current sub-partition.

-A Flat Modelica model with clock partitioning can look like this:
+A Base Modelica model with clock partitioning can look like this:
 ```
 package 'M'
 model 'M'